foothill-security/secure-code-training/lab-setup.md

 # Set Up Instructions for Labs

+## Day 1
+... and some of day 2

-## ZAP
+### ZAP
 We will be using OWASP ZAP some as an intercept proxy in the labs.
 You will need to download and set it up.
+You can start here.

+### WebGoat Access
+Verify you can access the WebGoat instance at http://webgoat.foothillsecurity.com

+## Day 2

 ## Git Client Setup
 We will be using git/github to do some code review.
 You can technically do it all in the web UI, but if you want to pracice using git/gitflow, you should set up a git client.
 The instructions here will assume a git command-line client, but can often be translated into GUI client commands readily.